GLaDOS-Michigan/IronSpec/README.md

 > **_NOTE:_** Some results in appearing in`./experimentOutput/finalResults.txt` may differ slightly from Table 4 in the included pdf.
 > * The time taken for each experiment will vary based on the number of nodes, the CPU load at each node, and the black-box nature of z3, so there may be some variance in timing.
 > * The number of alive mutations for the `Div`spec will appear higher (8 vs 3).
 This is due to a limitation in the final step of the mutation framework that is incompatible with this type of spec in classifying alive mutations into a DAG.
 The result of reducing the 8 alive mutations to 3 is calculated manually with the assistance of Dafny.
 Details on how to achieve this are included in comments in `./specs/div/div.dfy`.
 > * The number of generated mutations for QBFT NetworkInit, QBFT AdversaryInit, and DVT AdversaryNext should be 44, 35, and 110 respectively.
 These are updated results due to an improvement in avoiding producing duplicate mutations and will be adjusted in the camera-ready version.
-The difference in mutations is due to duplicate or logically equivalent mutations so does not affect the final number of alive mutations.
+The orignal numbers are from older experiments, and are typos.
+The difference in mutations is due to duplicate or logically equivalent mutations so this difference does not affect the final number of alive mutations or even the total set of mutations tested, just accounts for duplicated mutations.
 > * The number of alive mutations for QBFT AdversaryNext should be 4.
 This is the result of an increased timeout allowance for the mutation classification step - the same information is included in the 4 alive mutations as in the previous 7, so this improvement over the original values in table 4 as it further minimizes the manual effort to inspect more mutations.
-With this same timeout allowance increase, there is expected to be one more alive mutation for DVT AdversaryNext.
+As a consequence of this same timeout allowance increase, there is expected to be one more alive mutation for DVT AdversaryNext.
+This alive mutation gives the same hint as the others.

 To run either the mutation testing experiments or just the ASC experiments, utilize either `./runMutationTestingExperiments.sh` or `./runASCExperiments.sh`.
 If running either of these, make sure to also run `./cleanExperimentOutput.sh` beforehand.